area17/twill/docs/.sections/block-editor.md

 </html>
 ```

 If you would like to specify a custom layout view path, you can do so in `config/twill.php` at `twill.block_editor.block_single_layout`.
-In order to share the most of the layout between your frontend and individual blocks (essentially its assets), you can also create a parent layout and extend it from both.
+A good way to share assets and structure from the frontend with these individual block previews is to create a parent layout and extend it from your block layout.